 So, let’s look really carefully (ok, as much as someone on the outside can) at one of these 1099 economy ‘successes’.
 Uber.
 Where drivers can make up to $ 30 an hour (for the hours they work) in Manhattan or $ 17 in DC.
 (Believe it or not, that DC rate is about what drivers make in LA, too.)

 I admit it.
 I’ve never been a fan of Ponzi or pyramid schemes.
 And, I’m not talking about Mr. Ponzi himself- or even Bernie Madoff.
-No, I’m talking about Herbalife (the reference is no longer available; this cited Bill Ackman’s averral the Herbalife is a pyramid scheme, 22 July 2014) and those other ‘get rich’ schemes that make folks money by skimming the profits off other unsuspecting souls.
+No, I’m talking about Herbalife (Bill Ackman’s averral the Herbalife is a pyramid scheme, 22 July 2014) and those other ‘get rich’ schemes that make folks money by skimming the profits off other unsuspecting souls.
 You know, sell a product and your “upstream” team takes a portion, leaving you a smaller portion of the “profits”.
 The only way you make real money is to con a slew of folks to work for you- and to find others to work for them- as you skim the profits from their labors.

 So, yesterday, we discussed the fact that about ½ of all our students in public schools are from below the poverty line.
 Of course, once you recognize that basic economic fact, it’s not a big leap to comprehend why so many of our students are not meeting the educational standards we expect.
 After all, we’ve known for a very long time that students below the poverty line have more difficulties learning and are more likely to quit school before they graduate high school- in other words, the perfect prescription to perpetuate the poverty problem.